Ask yourself this simple question:

 As an open-ended puzzle game in which players control the Transmutation Engine to generate various alchemical processes, the same end goal could be achieved through innumerable different paths, incentivizing players to share their efforts.

-The beauty is that any level can be readily shared by a player, whether it was because they thought they figured out the most efficient path, or deliberately constructed the most convoluted method possible.
+The beauty is that any level can be readily shared by a player, whether it was because they thought they had figured out the most efficient path, or deliberately constructed the most convoluted method possible.

 Other players could try to beat the solutions in GIFs, or use them as intuitive walkthroughs if they got stuck on a level.